jfrog/jfrog-cli/guides/jfrog-cli-plugins-developer-guide.md

 ### Important notes
 * Please make sure that the extension of your plugin descriptor file is **yml** and not **yaml**.
-* Please make sure your pull request includes only one file, which is the plugin descriptor.
+* Please make sure your pull request includes only one or more plugin descriptors.
+Please do not add, edit or remove other files.

 ### YAML format example
 ```